MicrosoftDocs/azure-devops-docs/docs/git/tutorial/pulling-cmdline.md

 ---
-title: Pull changes to your local Git repo (command line) | Team Services & TFS
+title: Pull changes to your local Git repo (command line) | VSTS & TFS
 description: Using Git Pull, fetch, and  to get code from others. ms.assetid: 9a1a4377-5138-4691-9be0-0cc31d2f5a9b ms.prod: vs-devops-alm